Calling it out: Backwards, sexist propaganda of 2013

 meridamakeover

-Tell John Lewis it’s selling sexism or join Women, Action, and Media’s campaign and tell Facebook sponsors to stop promoting violence against women or tell Target you’re not buying its new doll.
+So tell John Lewis to stop selling sexism or join Women, Action, and Media’s campaign and to get Facebook sponsors to stop promoting violence against women or post on Target’s site that you’re not buying its new doll.
 Please do something for your kids.
-Take action to end everyday sexism.
+Take action to end everyday sexism because it numbs all of us to the mass objectification of women.

 Sexist Monster High dolls win ‘best toy for girls’ in Toy Industry Awards